jvineis/DEEP-CORE-cazyme-analysis/README.md

     source ~/anaconda3/bin/activate
     conda update conda -y
     conda env create -f anvio-6.2-environment.yml
-    conda env create -f

-###### need to create an env for anvi 7.0

 ### OK.
 Strong work getting through that process!
-Now we are going to identify the cazy genes within each of our scaffolds.
+Now we are going to identify the cazy genes within each of our scaffolds from the assembled DEEP CORE samples.
 This process will use the anvio db that you created for each of your samples and run the cazy hmms using the anvi-run-hmms tool.
 This will import the scaffold id, start and stop of the hit, and sequence for each of the hits to the cazy genes (if they are present in the assembly).
 Here is the script that we use to run this analysis.

     #!/bin/bash
     #